JineshPrajapat/Number-Guessing-Game/README.md

 ## Prerequisites

--PostgreSQL: Ensure that PostgreSQL is installed and running on your system.
+- PostgreSQL: Ensure that PostgreSQL is installed and running on your system.
--Database Setup: Create a database named "periodic_table" with the necessary tables and data for the periodic table elements.
+- Database Setup: Create a database named "periodic_table" with the necessary tables and data for the periodic table elements.

 ## Script Overview